Tag Archive: humpback whale

 Click to enlarge.
 BCY0409 aka "Yogi".
 ID photo by Jim Borrowman, Stubbs Island Whale Watching.

-Otherwise, it is the person who first sights the new whale that has the joy of putting forward a fitting nickname.
+Otherwise, it is the person who first shares the sighting of the whale with MERS that has the joy of suggesting a fitting nickname.

 Such was the case with Dave and Maureen.
-They were the first to see and photograph the whale below on July 19th.
-It is a humpback that we have not previously sighted in the area.
+They were the first to photograph the whale below on July 19th and relay the sighting to MERS.
+It is a Humpback that we had not previously sighted in the area.

 Click to enlarge.
 Photo by Dave Towers, Seasmoke Whale Watching.